Art, Fashion - - Share

 “Rather than presenting perfection, the works on display explore desire itself – not just as longing, but as a force shaped by memory and intimacy,” explains Naz Balkaya, founder of Display Fever and curator of the exhibition.
 “The Luster becomes a metaphor for contemporary desire: the cravings we pursue, the connections we seek, and the emotional textures that shape our relationships with objects, spaces, and one another.”

 The store’s carefully composed interior – all exposed brick, steel beams and minimalist restraint – sets the stage for works that are both intimate and provocative.
-Each artist responds directly to vitruta’s spatial language, expanding its glossy surfaces and raw architecture into a dialogue about how we live and express ourselves now.
+Each artist responds directly to vitruta’s spatial language, expanding its glossy surfaces and raw architecture into a dialogue about how we live and express ourselves.

 “We’re truly happy to host The Luster as the first exhibition at vitruta King’s Cross, in collaboration with Display Fever,” tells Creative Director, Paralı.
 “From the beginning, this space was imagined as more than a store – a site of exchange, where form, thought and emotion intersect.
 The Luster captures that idea without overstating it: intimate, tactile works set against the raw geometry of the space, each one asking the viewer to consider what we hold onto – and why.”